CosmosOS/Cosmos/Docs/articles/Kernel/Network.md

 Each protocol has a Client class which can be used to receive and send data.
 If a Receive() method is blocking, the method will timeout after 5 seconds or use the value optionally set by parameter.
 Please note that all finished connections should be closed using Close().

-Cosmos Network Stack won't use Classes and Functions that are under .NET Core.
+The Cosmos Network Stack mainly not uses classes and functions that are under .NET Core (except TCP).
 Everything described here will be under:
 ```csharp
 using Cosmos.System.Network;
 ```